 And what a privilege it is to proclaim such a message!
 We preach Christ, who alone provides the only way for men and women to be made right with God.
 As Jesus Himself said, "I am the way, the truth, and the life.
 No one comes to the Father except through Me" (John 14:6).
 And as Paul said, "For there is one God and one Mediator between God and men, the Man Christ Jesus" (1 Tim.
 2:5).
 "Nor", as Peter has said, "is there salvation in any other, for there is no other name under heaven given among men by which we must be saved" (Acts 4:16).
 The apostle John shows us how crucial this simple message is when he wrote, "And this is the testimony: that God has given us eternal life, and this life is in His Son.
 He who has the Son has life; he who does not have the Son of God does not have life" (1 John 5:11-12).

-There are many interesting and helpful things Cornerstone Fellowship could proclaim to the world - and the world would be very glad to hear about these things.
+There are many interesting and helpful things we can proclaim to the world -- and the world would be very glad to hear about these things from us.
 But those other things are not the things God has called us to proclaim.
-We have been entrusted by God with the one message the people of the world need most to hear - the only message by which God has pledged Himself to bless people with eternal life.
+Instead, we have been entrusted by God with the one message the people of the world need most to hear -- the only message by which God has pledged Himself to bless people with eternal life.

 * * * * * * * * * *

-Now how are we to do this?
-God not only tells us here what the message is to be, but also how this message is to get into people's hearts and lives.
+God not only tells us here what our message is, but also how it is that we're to get that message into people's hearts and lives.
 Notice that, second, we see ...

 2. OUR METHOD.